-19. Admission of complaint or of substantial part-referral of complaint to PSC
+19. Admission of complaint or substance of complaint-referral of complaint to PSC

 If the person against whom the complaint is made admits the complaint or the substance of the complaint, the Director is to refer the complaint to the PSC.